GPA calculator helps you to calculate your school or college grade point average online.

-So, now you are clear about How to Calculate GPA.
-You just need to perform simple multiplication, addition, and division one by one.
+Now we are clear with how to calculate GPA.
+Just perform simple multiplication, addition, and division one by one.
 That's it.

 But you don't need to do this manual calculation all the time.
 Because it's a very lengthy process.
-Even more, it will take more time when there are more than 7-8 courses.
+Even more, it will take more time when there are more than 7 or 8 courses.
 Instead of doing this, use our GPA calculator to save your time and effort.
-Also, there is no chance for the wrong output.
-Because our tool is working on pre-defined algorithms.
-So, it gives you 100% accurate results.
+Also, our tool will give you 100% accurate output.
+Because it is working on pre-defined algorithms.
+Therefore, there is no chance for false results.

-Firstly, enter the course name in the first column.
-Such as Maths, Physics, Chemistry, etc. It's an optional step.
+Firstly, enter the course name (i.e. Maths, Physics, Chemistry, etc...) in the first column.
+It's an optional step.
 But don't skip it.
-We recommend you to enter the course name from the beginning.
+We recommend you enter the course name from the beginning.
 Because it will help you to differentiate the exam grades and credit hours.
-Also, it will reduce the wrong input possibility.

-In college GPA calculator, there is an option to select the letter grade.
+Next step is to select the letter grades from A+ to NP.
 It's a second column where you can find these selection options.

 It is the most important step.
 In this step, you have to enter the credit hours that you have earned from each course.